 • Yes.
 And if you have kids, it’s probably a good idea for them to see you doing so.

 • Scan the menu for mention of a protein item (steak, chicken, fish, shrimp, beans, etc) and a vegetable that you like, regardless of how the dishes are prepared.
 This lets you know which raw ingredients the kitchen has available.
 Then tell the server that you have a diet-related health condition and request that they make you a plain dish of your protein item of choice + a double portion of your vegetable of choice cooked only with olive oil and salt.
-You can ask for it grilled or sauteed, or steamed if you like your food bland.
-Many restaurants will try to accommodate you – especially if you are gracious and thank them in advance for working with your food tolerances.
+You can ask for it grilled, sauteed, or steamed, as you wish.
+Many restaurants will do their best to accommodate you – especially if you are gracious and thank them sincerely for their hospitality.

-There are some drastic things to do to speed up the process, involving certain types of exercise and patterns of macronutrient intake and meal timing, which we can talk about – but most people are not willing to do these things, so I recommend the cultivation of patience and steady commitment to your program as the foundation for your success.
+• It typically takes longer than one would like to achieve their body composition goals.
+There are some drastic things one can do to speed up the process – involving certain types of exercise and patterns of macronutrient intake and meal timing, which we can talk about – but these things are very uncomfortable and the majority of people would be better served cultivating the patience and commitment to their program that will produce sustainable results.

 • Steak